Kinto/kinto-http.js/README.md

 - `headers`: Custom headers object to send along the HTTP request
 - `retry`: Number of retries when request fails (default: 0)
-- `at`: Retrieve the records list at at a given timestamp back in time (note: full list is always returned, this option doesn't support pagination.)
+- `at`: Retrieve the records list at at a given timestamp back in time (note: full list is always returned, this option doesn't support pagination and will reject if the [History plugin](http://kinto.readthedocs.io/en/stable/api/1.x/history.html) isn't enabled or has been enabled after the creation of the collection.)

 This method accepts the [generic parameters for sorting, filtering and paginating results](#generic-options-for-list-operations).